kennywall/import-test/_posts/2011-02-06-using-github-gists-to-display-code-on-blog.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/github/github-gist.png
 ---
-{% include JB/setup %}<p>Sometimes you notice things on the Internet and they just don't register for a while.
+{% include JB/setup %}Sometimes you notice things on the Internet and they just don't register for a while.
 I've seen many sites displaying their code samples using a Gist by Github, but it hasn't really registered in my head for some reason.

 I even created a custom snippet of code the other day for displaying code in myWordpress blog.
 The other day I was going through Mashape's documentation and their use of Gist for their PHP API examples finally hit home.
 Gist is a simple way to share snippets of code with others.
 All gists are git repositories, so they are automatically versioned, forkable and usable as a git repository.